Use this Alexa skill to find better Christmas music

 If that doesn't work, you can manually enable the skill by opening the Alexa app on Android or iOS, opening the side menu by tapping the hamburger button and selecting Skills.
 Search for "iHeart Santa" in the search bar, select the skill in the results and click Enable.

 There's a catch to this skill, however.
 It only works on second-generation hardware.
 So if you happen to have a first-generation Echo or Echo Dot, the skill will not work.
-But it will work on the second-generation Echo and Echo Dot, as well as the Echo Plus ($119.99 at Amazon.com), Echo Show ($149.99 at Amazon.com), Echo Spot and within the Amazon shopping app on Android and iOS.
+But it will work on the second-generation Echo and Echo Dot, as well as the Echo Plus (£139.99 at Amazon.co.uk), Echo Show, Echo Spot and within the Amazon shopping app on Android and iOS.

 Asking iHeart Santa for tunes